 During the lease term in Middletown

 During lease, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Middletown, the renter must allow us to come into the rental.
-Some good reasons to enter rental are to:
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Middletown, the renter must allow us to access the rental property.
+Some solid reasons to access rental property are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Middletown.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Middletown.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference